MisbahHaq/CollabCanvas/README.md

 # CollabCanvas - Real-time Whiteboard Collaboration Tool

-A full-featured **Miro clone** built for real-time collaboration, ideation, and brainstorming.
+Built for real-time collaboration, ideation, and brainstorming.
 Draw, write, and work together on an infinite canvas — all in your browser.

 ## Features